Crystal FitzSimons, Interim President

 Jacqueline Bavaro

 Jackie joined FRAC in August 2023 as the Project Manager of the New Jersey Food Security Initiative (NJSFI).
+She now serves as the Senior Program Manager.
 In this role, she is responsible for facilitating community-centered and collaborative efforts to increase food security and advance health equity in New Jersey.

 Jackie previously worked with the NJ YMCA State Alliance managing their SNAP-Ed, SNAP Navigator, and other community food programs.
 In this capacity, she provided training and technical assistance to a variety of diverse community partners and coordinated efforts with NJ State Agencies.
 She is a certified instructor for Adult Mental Health First Aid and the Cost of Poverty Experience.
 Jackie has received the YMCA of the USA’s 30 Under 30 Award for her project leadership throughout the COVID-19 pandemic.